johnste/finicky/README.md

 When you first run Finicky, you'll need to allow it to be set as the default browser.

-Create a filed called `.finicky.js` in your home directory.
+Create a file called `.finicky.js` in your home directory.

 Example configuration: